maggy1209/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. Task 15: Script that displays the number of lines that contain the pattern “bin” in the file `/etc/passwd`

         grep bin /etc/passwd | wc -l
+16. Task 15: Script that displays the number of lines that contain the pattern “bin” in the file `/etc/passwd`

+        grep bin /etc/passwd | wc -l